What is the Routeburn Dart Wildlife Trust?

 We have 200 traps in the Harris Saddle area and Hollyford Valley faces where rock wren/pīwauwau and kea are under threat from stoats.

 In 2017 we took over responsibility, from DOC, the maintenance of the 34 single traps that form a line by Lake Sylvan.

 In 2011 Genesis Energy announced a five year, $2.5 million partnership with DOC to implement the Whio Recovery Plan.

 In 2012 Air NZ sponsored a new project to restore bird life and habitats at five Great Walk sites, the Routeburn being one.

-1n 2018 we placed 601 predator traps, on the Dart and Rees rivers, to protect the vulnerable braided river birds.
+In 2018, we placed 601 predator traps on the Dart and Rees rivers to protect the vulnerable braided river birds.

-There are no hedgehogs in our area and we plan to keep it that way by placing new traps on both sides of Lake Wakatipu.
+There are currently no hedgehogs in our area.
+We plan to keep it that way so have placed DOC traps on both sides of Lake Whakatipu.